CopernicaMarketingSoftware/Documentation/SMTPeter/rest-send.md

 }
 ```

-The above example call can be used to send an email to john@doe.com.
+The above example call demonstrates how to send an email to john@doe.com.
 We've used a JSON example, but it is also possible to submit the mail
 using normal url encoded HTTP POST data.
 In all subsequent examples on
 this page, we will just show the JSON code and omit the headers.